-Therefore, biological mechanisms, including the change of cytokines and system nervous response central to inflammation, play a prominent role in the maintenance or induction of depression.
+Therefore, biological mechanisms, including the change of cytokines and nervous system response inflammation, play a prominent role in the maintenance or induction of depression.
 It is assumed that inflammatory cytokine therapy may improve depression (43).
-Other studies demonstrated that Infliximab and Etanercept can improve the symptoms of depression and biomarkers of inflammation, including TNF- α and IL-6 in patients with depression (43, 44).
+Other studies demonstrated that Infliximab and Etanercept can improve the symptoms depression and biomarkers inflammation, including TNF- α and IL-6 in patients with depression (43, 44).